Everything happens for a reason. Really. And I’ve learned never to be disappointed when things don’t go according to plan.

 To put his mind at ease, we decided to walk back to the visitor’s center and check the tire before any tire shop that might be available would be closed.

 We took a shortcut which led us past the Savannah Convention Center where there was a lot of commotion going on.
-We stopped to ask a young man who was guarding the caravan of buses and trucks what was going on, and he answered with a nonchalant, “Uh…somebody named Elton John.”
+We stopped to ask a young man who was guarding the caravan of buses and trucks who was in concert, and he answered with a nonchalant, “Uh… Elton John.”

 I lost my mind a little……or may be a lot…. (yes, I have been a crazed fan since the Goodbye Yellow Brick Road album came out when I was 13).
 Eddie knew that our plans for the evening had just changed.